 a) Installing Yarn using Install Script from Nodesource

-This procedure is actually quite simple.
+This procedure is quite simple.
 This is the easiest method to install yarn on your Debian 11 system.
 However, the version of yarn may not be the latest.

 First, run the following command to install Nodejs to simplify the installation process.
 We will add the NodeSource repository to the system using the curl command and install Nodejs using the APT command.